 These cute pups come in all shapes and sizes, and they have very different temperaments.
 One thing many of them have in common?
 Gorgeous fur!
 Some of these pups have curly coats, while others have waves or even straight locks.

 Ireland definitely has its fair share of fascinating myths and legends.
 Dogs pop up quite frequently in some of these stories.
 Some famous legendary Irish pooches include Bran and Sceolan, the warrior poet Fionn mac Cumhaill’s loyal dogs; the Cŵn Annwn or Hounds of Annwn, a pack of supernatural dogs; and Prince Llewellyn’s hound, Gelert.

 Do you have one of these pooches?
 Get into the spirit of the holiday, and give your four-legged pal something special.
 Corned beef is too salty for pets, but some regular beef isn’t inappropriate, given that it’s a special occasion.
 A Shamrock shake also isn’t good for dogs (too much sugar) but you can make Fido something with a little mint in it.
 Or, just snap some photos of your furry best friend with something green and festive.
 Of course, no matter how you celebrate, don’t give your pooch any alcohol!

 Do you have questions about your pup’s health or care?
-Contact us, your veterinary clinic, today.
+Contact us, your veterinary clinic in North Miami Beach, FL, today.